0xSP3C14LN1NJ4/dotfiles/README.md

 ./setup.sh
 ```

-## Replace the new .zshrc created by oh-my-zsh install by the old one
+## Replace the new .zshrc created by oh-my-zsh install by the old one and change shell
 ```
 rm .zshrc

 mv .zshrc.pre-oh-my-zsh .zshrc

 source $HOME/.zshrc

+chsh -s /bin/zsh $USER
 ```